List of Recreational Roads in Texas: System description

-The system is maintained and overseen by the TxDOT.
+The system is maintained and overseen by TxDOT.
 The department defines a route on the system as a "roadway to a recognized recreational area, so designated by the Texas Transportation Commission"; routes on the system are very similar to those on the Park Road system, except that a Park Road is defined as "Roadway to a recognized state or national park".
 Currently, RE 8 is the only route which deviates from the system, as it serves Choke Canyon State Park.
 The system makes up 80.5 mi of Texas' state highway system; the longest Recreational Road is RE 255, at approximately 56.6 mi, while the shortest route in the system is RE 6 at just 0.3 mi.

 Recreational Roads are signed with a reassurance marker, or highway shield, that is very similar to the one used for the Farm to Market Road System.
 The Recreational Road marker, like the Farm to Market Road shield, is rectangular, with the shape of the state of Texas located in the center, with the route number in the center of that.
 While the FM shield has the word "FARM" located in the top right corner, and the word "ROAD" located in the bottom right corner, the RE shield has the letter "R" located in the top right corner instead.
 The base color for the FM shield is black, while the base color for the RE shield is brown.
 The shields are square in shape, with the dimensions of 24 × 24 or 36 × 36 in.

 Auxiliary routes

 Recreational Road Spurs (RPs) are a type of auxiliary route for the Recreational Road System.
-The TxDOT defines a Recreational Road Spur as a "roadway which usually begins on an on-system roadway and ends on an off-system roadway".
+TxDOT defines a Recreational Road Spur as a "roadway which usually begins on an on-system roadway and ends on an off-system roadway".
 There are currently no Recreational Road Spurs in existence.
 RE 255 is the only Recreational Road to have had a spur route.
 The 0.7 mi route was originally designated on February 15, 1970, as FM 255 Spur; it connected FM 255 to the community of Beans through a short, heavily wooded area.
 The spur was redesignated as RP 255 on March 15, 1974, and was canceled on December 18, 1979.